alexzilligmm/Time-series-forecasting/README.md

 Our approaches span from **LSTM networks** to **Transformer architectures**, culminating in an **ensemble model** that combines the strengths of each method.
 Our goal is to highlight the differences, strengths, and weaknesses of various architectures when tackling the same forecasting problem.

+**Note:** This folder contains a refactored version of the original Kaggle notebook.
+As a result, replicating the experiments may require additional effort to write missing scripts and adjust file paths.
+Nonetheless, we believe that open-sourcing the project and sharing our results could still be valuable and helpful to others.

 ## 📖 Challenge Overview
 > *The goal of the competition is to create an energy prediction model of prosumers to reduce energy imbalance costs.*
 >